 Do Yeo Joo: She is not the ideal second lead neither is she the antagonist.
 Yeo Joo is just Yeo Joo i.e. selfish, scheming, and pitiful.
 Viewers hate her for stealing Na Ri’s boyfriend but despite her ill ways I somehow sympathise with her.
 I like her because she is unabashed and unapologetic.
 Not that these qualities are always worth admiring but in her, I see the desperation to be accepted and that makes her endearing to me.
 There is a reason behind her gold-digging ways and that is explained in the latter half of the show, after which I started seeing her in a different light.
 In the second half of the drama series, she persistently pursues Duk Bong only because latching onto him could help her in many ways.
 I do not like her approach but I do like her honesty.
 She is very open about what she wants and does her very best to get it.

 Kim Young Kwang: Young Kwang may not be a great actor but he is decent enough to watch a drama for.
 In the show, Nan Gil suffers panic attacks and is supposed to feel disoriented, dizzy and collapse.
 Now, Young Kwang doesn’t do it as well as Woo Bin in Uncontrollably Fond but he does manage to look sick.
 He shines in romantic scenes owing to his swoon-worthy smile.
-He a good-looking actor who makes the character of Nan Gil extremely adorable when submissively giving in to lady love Na Ri’s demands.
+He is a good-looking actor who makes the character of Nan Gil extremely adorable, especially when submissively giving in to lady love Na Ri’s most unreasonable demands.